MarkZither/mywyamblog/src/blog/input/posts/2021-05-29-KimaiDotNet-based-Office-Addins.md

 [Download Excel Add-in](../assets/KimaiExcel/MarkZither.KimaiDotNet.ExcelAddin.vsto)

 ## Create an API password in Kimai
+WARNING!!!
+If you try and login with your normal password it will fail! {.alert .alert-warning}

 ![Create an API Password in Kimai](../assets/images/kimai_set_api_password.png)

 ## Set the API credentials in the Excel Add-in